Search for Important Questions

 1. What is the relation between the individual and international law?
 Discuss.

-2. What is the main purpose of ASEAN?
+2. What are the main objectives of N.A.M.?

 3. State the important features of the African Charter on Human and People's Rights.